giampaolo/psutil/docs/api.rst

   .. method:: is_running()

     Return whether the current process is running in the current process list.
-    This is reliable also in case the process is gone and its PID reused by another process, therefore it must be preferred over doing ``psutil.pid_exists(p.pid)``.
+    Differently from ``psutil.pid_exists(p.pid)``, this is reliable also in case the process is gone and its PID reused by another process.

-    If PID has been reused this method will also remove the process from :func:`process_iter` internal cache.
+    If PID has been reused, this method will also remove the process from :func:`process_iter` internal cache.

     .. note::